qpdf/qpdf/manual/cli.rst

    When normalizing content, if qpdf runs into any lexical errors, it will print a warning indicating that content may be damaged.
-If you want to create QDF files without content normalization, can you run with :samp:`--qdf --normalize-content=n`.
+If you want to create QDF files without content normalization, specify :samp:`--qdf --normalize-content=n`.
 You can also create a non-QDF file with uncompressed streams using :samp:`--stream-data=uncompress`.
-These will both uncompress all the streams but will not attempt to normalize content.
+Either option will uncompress all the streams but will not attempt to normalize content.
 Please note that if you are using content normalization or QDF mode for the purpose of manually inspecting files, you don't have to care about